 In principle, if mtx will operate your changer correctly, then it is just a question of adapting the mtx-changer script (or selecting one already adapted) for proper interfacing.
-You can find a list of autochangers supported by mtx at the following link: mtx.opensource-sw.net/compatibility.php.
-The home page for the mtx project can be found at: mtx.opensource-sw.net/.

 Note, we have feedback from some users that there are certain incompatibilities between the Linux kernel and mtx.
 For example between kernel 2.6.18-8.1.8.el5 of CentOS and RedHat and version 1.3.10 and 1.3.11 of mtx.
 This was fixed by upgrading to a version 2.6.22 kernel.